 Eye floaters can be a real nuisance, and getting rid of them is often not an easy process.
 However, in order to seek proper treatment, it is important to first fully understand this affliction and what it means for your overall eye health.

-Therefore, let’s first look at what an eye floater is, the causes, and then finally, the proper treatment.
+Therefore, let’s first look at what an eye floater is, what causes the eye floaters, and then finally, the proper eye floaters treatment.

 Optometrist’s Take on Eye Floaters